 At any moment the conveyancing process could fall through so you should never hand in your notice until you have exchanged contracts; even if this means having 1 to 2 months between exchange of contracts and completion.

 With so much uncertainty in the property market, it is essential you have protection against the conveyancing costs when buying your home.
-Most solicitors offer a no sale no fee as standard, however there are some conveyancers who charge a fee for this service and some who cover some, but not all of the legal costs.
+Most commercial property solicitors in Yorkshire or any other area in the UK offer a no sale no fee as standard, however there are some conveyancers who charge a fee for this service and some who cover some, but not all of the legal costs.
 You should always read the small print and ask what happens if the purchase falls through because you do not want to be left without a property to buy and a huge legal bill to pay.

 Sadly anything can happen until you exchange contracts so you should never take your eye off the housing market.
 You should keep having viewings and have conversations with local estate agents about what new properties are coming to market.
 By doing this if anything should happen with your property, then you’ll be aware of what else is available in the market such you can change course if need be.